About the client

-Our collaboration with the PlayBac Presse team started in February 2017 when the publisher needed to revamp all of its websites (eight websites in total, for the publications Le Petit Quotidien, Mon Quotidien, L’ACTU, L’ÉCO, My Little Weekly, My Weekly, Meine Woche, and Mi Semanal).
+Pentalog’s collaboration with the PlayBac Presse team started in February 2017 when the publisher needed to revamp all of their websites (eight websites in total, for the publications Le Petit Quotidien, Mon Quotidien, L’ACTU, L’ÉCO, My Little Weekly, My Weekly, Meine Woche, and Mi Semanal).
 The previous versions of the sites were from 2011 (for the oldest of them) and used the Symfony 1 CMS.

-We had to design and develop a new platform for the websites on desktop computers and mobile devices within six months, all while introducing the agile method at PlayBac Presse.
+Pentalog had to design and develop a new platform to accomodate all website versions (for desktop computers and mobile devices) within six months, all while introducing the agile method at PlayBac Presse.

-The launch date for all of the websites-August 23, 2017-was non-negotiable because it had to correspond with the normal period for subscription campaigns for the various newspapers.
-Every year, back-to-school time is the key period for inviting parents to buy their children subscriptions to these high-quality publications.
+The launch date for all websites, August 23rd 2017, was non-negotiable since it had to correspond with the normal subscription campaign period for the various newspapers.
+Every year, back to school is the right time to invite parents to buy their children subscriptions to these high-quality publications.

-The basis for the new platform was an innovative solution: offer a news feed for each newspaper website.
+The core feature of the new platform was an innovative solution: a news feed for each newspaper website.
 Presenting news in a feed is particularly suited to the habits of young audiences.

-The challenge for the first phase was to get everyone, from marketing to technical staff, on board with the agile method.
+The challenge for the first phase was to get everyone – from marketing to technical staff, on board with the agile method.
 From the onset of the design period, daily updates or “scrums” were organized.
 Development sprints lasted two weeks.
-The agile method also allows us to adapt to new constraints that can arise during a project, amending and improving on your initial concept.
+The agile method also allowed us to adapt to new constraints that could arise during a project, amending and improving on the initial concept.

-While an initial budget estimate is given, it is the allocation of the team that determines billing.
-It quickly becomes apparent what scope of functions can be developed with the team in the time given.
+While an initial budget estimate is given, it is the team allocation that determines billing.
+It quickly becomes apparent what scope of functions can be developed with the team in the given time.

-Constantly monitoring the team’s production capacity prevents frustrations from arising at the end of the project.
-The client is constantly involved in making choices and does not wait until the end of the project to find out what’s happening.
+Constantly monitoring the team’s production capacity prevents frustration from arising at the end of the project.
+The client is constantly involved in decision making and does not wait until the end of the project to find out what’s happening.
 The end of the project is stress-free.
-There are no arguments about a catalog of features that must at all costs be included in the website or application.
+There are no arguments about a catalog of features that must be included in the website or application at all costs.
 The scope is clear for everyone.

-The UX and UI designs were also developed using the agile method, which also reinforces the relevance of the project and, more importantly, avoids a situation where page designs are created first and then have to be changed for functional reasons.
+The UX and UI designs were also developed using the agile method, which also reinforces the relevance of the project.
+More importantly, this avoids a situation where page designs are created first and then have to be changed for functional reasons.

-Lastly, this solution offers the team flexibility.
-Over the course of the project, the team goes from 6 to 12 people before going back down to 8.
-This is all planned according to the ramp-up of sprints.
+Lastly, this solution gives the team flexibility.
+Over the course of the project, the team went from 6 to 12 people before going back down to 8.
+This was all planned according to the ramp-up of sprints.

 PlayBac Presse got an early, clear view of the minimum viable product to be offered to the public.
-The publishing house was able to coordinate the workload and budget within the time available, in the most efficient way and within a framework established at the beginning of the project.
+The publishing house was able to coordinate the workload and budget within the available time, in the most efficient way and within a framework established at the beginning of the project.

 In the end, the project processed 1,600 tickets, whereas 1,000 had been expected initially.
 We were able to release the desktop and mobile versions on time, while initially only the mobile version was planned.

-The first few weeks after the release of the website proved the effectiveness of the agile method and the final product.
+The first few weeks after the release of the websites proved the effectiveness of the agile method for the final product.
 The new websites quickly attracted thousands of new subscribers.

-Besides PlayBac’s satisfaction with the delivered products, the publisher was able to accelerate its digital transformation through this project.
+Aside from PlayBac’s satisfaction with the delivered products, the publisher was also able to accelerate their digital transformation through this project.
 PlayBac’s technical and marketing teams have adopted the agile method and the developers have moved from Symfony 1 to Symfony 3.